 Step 19.
 Raise the lower A-arm, then re-insert the ball joint into the bottom of the hub/brake assembly.
 Reinstall the lower ball joint bolt and torque it to 42 foot-pounds.

 Step 20.
 Reinstall the two thrust washers over the axle, making sure their beveled edges are facing inward toward the hub.
 Replace the castle nut and torque it to 80 foot-pounds.
 Reinstall the cotter pin and replace the wheel, torqueing the lug nuts to 120 foot-pounds.

 Ready to do the rear CV boots next?
-Watch the video above to see how to replace the rear CV boots on a Polaris Ranger 900 UTV.
+Watch the video below to see how to replace the rear CV boots on a Polaris Ranger 900 UTV.